elastisys/compliantkubernetes-apps/docs/sbom.md

 ```

 During releases, the whole SBOM should be updated in case any licenses have changed, or in the case that the SBOM has not been properly updated during updates to the main branch.
-This is done by running the `sbom generate` command which goes through all charts found in [`helmfile.d`](../helmfile.d/) folder and retrieves information automatically upstream, provided that the `GITHUB_TOKEN` environment variable is set.
+This is done by running the `sbom generate` command which goes through all charts found in the [`helmfile.d`](../helmfile.d/) folder and retrieves information from upstream, provided that the `GITHUB_TOKEN` environment variable is set.

 ## Manually modifying the SBOM